History of Japan - Meiji Period 1868-1912 明治時代

 Thus in the 1890 Rescript on Education teachers became servants of the state, traditional values of loyalty and filial piety were stressed along with devotion to the Emperor and the nation.
 The Mombusho determined curricula, selected textbooks, prepared examinations, increased the emphasis on morals and decided teaching methods.

 Tokyo University was created out of an amalgam of three shogunal schools in 1877 and Kyoto University in 1897.
-Other private academies included Fukuzawa's Keio, Okuma's Waseda and Niishima Jo's Christian Doshisha.
-All these schools employed foreign teachers and were extremely Westernised and through the increase of the teaching of Law, which became a route into government service, Japan gradually became a more meritocratic society.
+Other private academies included Fukuzawa's Keio, Okuma's Waseda and Niishima Jo's Christian Doshisha University.
+All these schools employed foreign teachers and were extremely Westernized and through the increase of the teaching of Law, which became a route into government service, Japan gradually became a more meritocratic society.

 Another area of change and modernization in the Meiji Period was the press which grew out of Western initiatives in the treaty ports of Yokohama and Kobe.
 The development of the early western-style press in Japan was greatly speeded by the modern printing press which replaced wood block printing as well as the arrival of photography.
 Photography studios opened in Yokohama and attracted a huge demand for portraits and western and later Japanese photographers took this new technology into the hinterland.